What is prevention and why should we care?

 Because we believe a community safe from violence is possible, we model healthy relationships with youth,

-using sincerity and humor, while delivering a research based anti-violence curriculum.
+using sincerity and humor, while delivering an evidence based and practice informed anti-violence curriculum.

 The Outreach & Prevention program seeks to communicate the mission and vision of CVS, its programs and services, to cultivate a community free from violence and oppression.
 This is achieved by utilizing restorative justice practices, structured activities, and strategies implemented in multiple settings across the Social Ecological Model to identify root causes of violence within communities and developing appropriate coordinated community responses and resources that result in a reduction of risk factors and/or an increase in protective factors which serve to protect against violence.